SimVascular/svZeroDSolver/docs/pages/developer_guide.md

 \end{circuitikz}
 \f]
 ```
+We currently use MathJax, which only supports [a couple of LaTeX packages](https://docs.mathjax.org/en/latest/input/tex/extensions/index.html).
+In our `Doxyfile`, this is set as `USE_MATHJAX = YES`.
+The equations look nicer than without MathJax.
+Unfortunately, CircuiTikZ is currently not supported by MathJax.
+Thus, we store all current schematics already compiled in `docs/png`.

+If you are adding new schematics, you can follow these steps:
+1. Set `USE_MATHJAX = NO` in `docs/Doxyfile`
+2. Locally build Doxygen (see next section)
+3. Copy `png` output from `docs/build/latex` to `docs/png`
+4. Include image with `\image html FILENAME_dark.png` in `.h`/`.cpp` Doxygen
+5. Set `USE_MATHJAX = YES` in `docs/Doxyfile`
+6. Locally build Doxygen again
+7. Check if LaTeX and schematic look nice
+8. Commit your changes and new `png`

+### Build
 The documentation is automatically build in the GitHub CI/CD and published
 on GitHub pages.
 If you want to build the documentation locally, you can use:

 ```
 doxygen docs/Doxyfile
 ```
+You can then view the documentation locally in your browser by opening `docs/build/html/index.html`.

 If you do not have Doxygen install you can do that with `brew install doxygen`
 on macOS or with `sudo apt-get install doxygen` on Linux.